pykao/mTOP2016/README.md

 https://link.springer.com/chapter/10.1007/978-3-319-55524-9_26

-You are able to find the details of the mild Traumatic Brain Injury Challenge in the following website: https://tbichallenge.wordpress.com/
+You are able to find the details of the mild Traumatic Brain Injury Outcome Prediction (mTOP) Challenge in the following website: https://tbichallenge.wordpress.com/

 If you think this work does benefit your research, please cite us: